 Heartburn or GERD (gastroesophageal reflux disease)

 The symptoms of gastroparesis may look like other health problems.
-Always see your doctor to be sure.
+Always see your healthcare provider to be sure.

 How is gastroparesis diagnosed?

 Your healthcare provider will give you a physical exam and ask about your past health.
-He or she may also use other tests, including:
+You may also have other tests, including:

 Blood tests.
 These tests check your blood counts and measure your chemical and electrolyte (mineral) levels.

 Wireless capsule study.
-This test involves swallowing a wireless capsule that measures stomach emptying and how fast food and fluids move through your intestine.
+This test involves swallowing a wireless capsule (or pill) that collects information as it moves through your digestive system.
+The capsule sends information to a small computer you wear around your waist or neck.
+A healthcare provider uses the information to determine how fast or slow food and fluids pass from your stomach to your small and large intestine.
 You will pass the capsule out of your body with a bowel movement.

 Gastric emptying breath test (GEBT).
 This test checks stomach emptying by measuring how much carbon dioxide you breathe out over several hours after eating food.